Compassionate care leave

 All of the following are considered family members.

-Family members of your spouse or common-law partner:
+Family members of employee’s spouse, common-law or adult interdependent partner:

 Length of leave